 On June 25, 2013 I completed my 12th round of chemotherapy.
 In July I went back to Tulsa for a PET scan to determine if I could finally have the 10-hour sub-Whipple surgery.
 My son Matt came with me and to our surprise there was no evidence of disease.
 NED is the acronym that is every cancer patient’s aspiration.

 Time for Whipple Surgery

-  Surgeon Pierre Greeff told me that he would need to meet with the tumor board to decide if I could undergo the 10-hour surgery.
+Surgeon Pierre Greeff (now retired) told me that he would need to meet with the tumor board to decide if I could undergo the 10-hour surgery.
 The consensus was that because I was a fit and otherwise healthy 61-year-old, my best chance of survival was surgery.
 So on September 25, 2013, my sister Renee came to Tulsa to be with me while I underwent the 10-hour surgery that would remove 60 percent of my pancreas, all of my spleen, left ovary and fallopian tube, my left adrenal gland, and the omentum (the covering of my stomach).

 Because of my BRCA2 mutation Dr. Shrestha recommended that I undergo a proactive complete hysterectomy.
 In November of 2014 I had that surgery in Greenville, with Dr. David Godwin.
 He was shocked to get my biopsy results, which found a precancerous polyp on my uterus.
 He was very pleased that my oncologist had recommended the surgery as I was heading for uterine cancer.
 I continued to have PET scans every three months at CTCA Tulsa; my scans remained clean.
 In 2014, I volunteered for Cancer Fighters with CTCA, to tell recently-diagnosed pancreatic cancer patients about my successful treatment.